visualopsholdings/nodes/src/msg/README.md

 The remove is VERY similar to https://datatracker.ietf.org/doc/html/rfc6901 except for the extra "/" at the start of each line.

-If the user can edit the stream the policy is modified, searched for and then set and Ack is returned.
+If the user can edit the collection the policy is modified, searched for and then set and Ack is returned.

 #### Share Link